Training on Contraceptives, Including IUDs & Implants

 - Emphasis on patient-centered counseling that maintains young women’s decision-making autonomy.

-- Focused technical assistance to promote awareness and access to IUDs and implants, including curriculum development, support of educational and outreach activities, strengthening of referral networks and reduction of logistical barriers to provision.
+- Focused technical assistance to promote awareness and access to the full range of contraceptive methods, including IUDs and implants, through curriculum development, support of educational and outreach activities, strengthening of referral networks and reduction of logistical barriers to provision.

 - Appropriate for all types of providers, including clinicians, educators, front desk and billing staff to optimize systems-change at all levels.